 Here, at Axel and friends’ campsite outside Wippermann, I learned a thing or two about German hospitality.

-Axel even wrote the polizei a ticket for three very serious offenses: ‘Underage Drinking,’ ‘Drinking’ (again), and ‘Being Cool.’
+Axel even wrote the polizei a prescription for three very important medications: ‘Underage Drinking,’ ‘Drinking’ (again), and ‘Being Cool.’

 The people I met, the endless games of nägeln, the random guys driving by on lawnmowers towing couches, the torrential rain – there’s just nothing else like the Green Hell.